byronsanchez/system-infrastructure/docs/updates.md

     perl-cleaner --all -- --usepkg=n
     python-updater -- --usepkg=n

+Clean up (eclean will remove files that don't correspond to a package in the portage tree):

+    emerge -av --depclean
+    eclean distfiles
+    eclean packages

 Update configs if necessary and merge the updates with the puppet sources

     dispatch-conf;